 It is difficult to stay in a bad mood if you sit upright and expand your body posture.
 A stooped seating posture enhances negative emotions.
 You don’t want that.
 Instead, make it a habit to walk and sit upright.
 An upright posture can help you recover from negative mood states as well.Your happiness depends on your body according to research.
 Take care of it and physically experience it.
 Even walking upright can shield you from a bad mood.
 Click To Tweet

 9. Develop a psychologically rich life

 Along with eudaimonia (a meaningful life) and hedonia (short-term gratification), a third core aspect of a good life is psychological richness.
-A psychologically rich life has a variety of experiences and perspective-changing moments that keeps things interesting and diverse.
-These experiences often come from meeting new people, traveling, moving cities, extreme events that change perspectives, etc. These not only help with new relationships but also give new ways of thinking, new perspectives, and richer mental life.
+A psychologically rich life has a variety of experiences and perspective-changing moments that keep things interesting and diverse.
+These experiences often come from meeting new people, traveling, moving cities, extreme events that change perspectives, etc. These not only help with new relationships but also give new ways of thinking, new perspectives, and a richer mental life.
 Psychological richness also includes having an open, curious, exploratory, and holistic mind that is ready to engage with novelty in the world.
-In fact, a significant amount of people (around 30%) believe that undoing their biggest regrets could make their life psychologically richer.
+In fact, a significant amount of people (around 30%) believe that undoing their biggest regrets could make their lives psychologically richer.